 Consider the following list of benefits and features for different kinds of communities, as well as institutions of higher learning:

-- An investment in our children.
+- An investment in our children and in education.
 Seventy-three percent of surveyed children ages 6-17 say they would read more if they found more books they enjoyed.
 The endowment’s biggest focus will be on traditional literacy—a prerequisite for children’s full participation as adults in the future workforce.
-Children in public, private, charter, and parochial schools will all be able to access the related national collections via local public libraries and library Web sites.
+In recent years, the number of K-12 librarians has actually declined despite extensive research showing how they can help boost academic achievement.
+So can recreational reading.
+With this in mind, children in public, private, charter, and parochial schools will all be able to access the related national collections via local public libraries and library Web sites.
 A caveat.
 Even well-stocked, well-financed libraries are not a cure-all, not a substitute for such efforts as early childhood education.
 But as vehicles for information and otherwise, they can complement the rest.
 Warren Buffett was a heavy reader when young, and today he spends four-fifths of his time awake reading books and other texts.
 One investment tome even “changed my whole life.”
 Let’s give our children the chance to find just the right books.
 What’s more, even students destined for blue-collar jobs will need to be able to understand documents such as technical manuals, and appropriate recreational reading can help pave the way.

 - More powerful economic engines in our communities.
 In 2011, Texas public libraries collectively “were found to provide $2.407 billion in benefits while costing less than $0.545 billion, a return on investment of $4.42 of verifiable local economic activity for each dollar invested.”
-Needless to say, libraries can be catnip for local entrepreneurs in search of information, and the endowment could bring them new resources.
+Other evidence shows a high RoI for libraries.
+Among many other benefits, libraries can be catnip for local entrepreneurs in search of information, and the endowment could bring them new resources.

 - Revitalization of rural communities and now-declining neighborhoods in urban areas.
 Imagine living hundreds of miles or more from even adequately stocked local library branches.
 Ebooks downloaded from home could be life-changers for many.
 National digital libraries supported by the endowment would vastly increase the number of ebooks available even in the most remote locations.
 In cities, the endowment could help make more books available 24/7 without children and parents having to venture out after dark.